-- 3.10.1.1 "Trans or Transgender" Is a term that refers to a person whose gender identify, or affirmed sex, is different from the sex they were assigned or assumed to be at birth.
+- 3.9.1.1 "Trans or Transgender" Is a term that refers to a person whose gender identify, or affirmed sex, is different from the sex they were assigned or assumed to be at birth.
 Trans people may identify their gender in many ways.
-There is no single or universal experience of what it means to be trans. - 3.10.1.2 "Canadian Lacrosse Association (CLA) team or event" includes any member, team, tournament, training opportunity or other sanctioned event organized or managed by Canadian Lacrosse Association or any member association/club/team. - 3.10.1.3 "Participant" any player, parent, guardian, manager, trainer, coach, official, volunteer, organizer or other individual involved in the administration, support or conduct of a Canadian Lacrosse Association and/or member team or event.
+There is no single or universal experience of what it means to be trans. - 3.9.1.2 "Lacrosse Canada (LC) team or event" includes any member, team, tournament, training opportunity or other sanctioned event organized or managed by Lacrosse Canada or any member association/club/team.

+3.9.1.3 "Participant" - any player, parent, guardian, manager, trainer, coach, official, volunteer, organizer or other individual involved in the administration, support or conduct of a Lacrosse Canada and/or member team or event.

-3.10.2 The CLA supports Inclusion of Transgender Participants
+3.9.2 LC supports Inclusion of Transgender Participants

-- 3.10.2.1 The CLA is an inclusive organization and welcomes participation of all individuals in our programs and activities, irrespective of race, ancestry, place of origin, colour, religion, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status, or physical or mental disability. - 3.10.2.2 The CLA supports inclusion of transgender participants in all aspects of Lacrosse. - 3.10.2.3 The CLA will assign a Support Contact person and provide contact information on the CLA website to assist in issues relating to this policy.

-3.10.3 Participation in the Gender Group with which the Player Identifies

-3.10.3.1 For the purpose of registration on gender-based CLA memberteams or events, a player may register under the gender with which the player identifies.
+- 3.9.2.1 LC is an inclusive organization and welcomes participation of all individuals in our programs and activities, irrespective of race, ancestry, place of origin, colour, religion, citizenship, creed, sex, sexual orientation, gender identity, gender expression, age, marital status, family status, or physical or mental disability. - 3.9.2.2 LC supports inclusion of transgender participants in all aspects of Lacrosse. - 3.9.2.3 LC will assign a Support Contact person and provide contact information on LC website to assist in issues relating to this policy. - 3.9.3 Participation in the Gender Group with which the Player Identifies - 3.9.3.1 For the purpose of registration on gender-based LC member teams or events, a player may register under the gender with which the player identifies. - 3.9.4 Disclosure - 3.9.4.1 Disclosure of an athlete's transgender identity is that athlete's choice. - 3.9.4.2 While LC is entirely supportive of transgender athletes' participation and welcomes disclosure of same where an individual prefers, disclosure of one's transgender identity is not a requirement of participation.

-3.10.4 Disclosure

-- 3.10.4.1 Disclosure of an athlete's transgender identity is that athlete's choice. - 3.10.4.2 While the CLA is entirely supportive of transgender athletes' participation and welcomes disclosure of same where an individual prefers, disclosure of one's transgender identity is not a requirement of participation.
 Such disclosure should not be sought of any Participant by any Participant.

-3.10.4.3 Exception
+3.9.4.3 Exception

-A transgender athlete must inform the CLA Support Contact and may need to disclose their transgender status more generally where the athlete wishes to participate in a team or event that could be subject to doping control (see Doping Control), or when participating in an extra-jurisdictional event which requires said disclosure (see Extrajurisdictional Participation).
+A transgender athlete must inform LC Support Contact and may need to disclose their transgender status more generally where the athlete wishes to participate in a team or event that could be subject to doping control (see Doping Control), or when participating in an extra-jurisdictional event which requires said disclosure (see Extrajurisdictional Participation).

-3.10.5 Doping control
+3.9.5 Doping control

-- 3.10.5.1 All athletes must be aware of and have a responsibility for meeting eligibility requirements based on doping control. - 3.10.5.2 Transgender athletes are encouraged to contact the CLA Support Contact, and the Canadian Centre for Ethics in Sport (CCES), to assist in establishing eligibility at relevant events and what process, if any, may be required to obtain a Therapeutic Use Exemption (TUE) related to gender reassignment, if necessary.
+- 3.9.5.1 All athletes must be aware of and have a responsibility for meeting eligibility requirements based on doping control. - 3.9.5.2 Transgender athletes are encouraged to contact LC Support Contact, and the Canadian Centre for Ethics in Sport (CCES), to assist in establishing eligibility at relevant events and what process, if any, may be required to obtain a Therapeutic Use Exemption (TUE) related to gender reassignment, if necessary. - 3.9.6 Extra-Jurisdictional Participation

-3.10.6 Extra-Jurisdictional Participation

-3.10.6.1 All athletes must be aware of and have a responsibility for meeting eligibility requirements based on the rules and regulations of extrajurisdictional events within which they wish to participate.

-3.10.6.2 Some events occur in conjunction with other organizations or occur outside of the CLA territory.
+- 3.9.6.1 All athletes must be aware of and have a responsibility for meeting eligibility requirements based on the rules and regulations of extrajurisdictional events within which they wish to participate. - 3.9.6.2 Some events occur in conjunction with other organizations or occur outside of LC territory.
 These extra-jurisdictional events may be subject to rules or requirements for transgender athletes' participation that are different from this policy.
-Transgender athletes are encouraged to contact the CLA Support Contact, and the Canadian Centre for Ethics in Sport (CCES), to assist in determining eligibility at relevant events in advance of competition.
+Transgender athletes are encouraged to contact LC Support Contact, and the Canadian Centre for Ethics in Sport (CCES), to assist in determining eligibility at relevant events in advance of competition.

-3.10.7 Confidentiality
+3.9.7 Confidentiality